Conference: Mathematical Aspects of Topological Insulators “Bulk-defect” and “Bulk-boundary” correspondences

 4:30pm

-Rafael Gonzalez-Hernandez (Universidad del Norte, Colombia)
+Rafael Gonzalez-Hernandez (Universidad del Norte, Colombia): Topological phases in aletermagnets

 Thursday, April 23, 2026